MariaAlonsoLeon/WeatherProyect/README.md

 # Main Functionality

 The Weather application provides weather forecasts by integrating with the OpenWeatherMap API.
 It consists of two main modules: "weather-provider" and "event-store-builder."
 The first module collects the weather forecast every 6 hours for the next 5 days for the 8 Canary Islands and sends it to an active messaging system or broker (ActiveMQ).
 The second module, "event-store-builder," subscribes to weather events from the messaging system and stores them in local files, using the following directory structure: "eventstore/prediction.Weather/{ss}/{YYYYMMDD}.events."
-Here, "YYYYMMDD" is the year-month-day obtained from the event's timestamp, and ".event" is the file extension for storing events associated with a specific day.
+Here, ss is the data source, "YYYYMMDD" is the date of the event, and ".event" is the file extension for storing events associated with a specific day.

 # How to Run the Program